mlaferrera/django-coturn/README.rst

 5. run `python3 manage.py migrate`

-6. run `python3 manage.py migrate --database coturn`
+6. run `python3 manage.py migrate coturn --database coturn`

 7. set a `COTURN_SHARED_SECRET` in settings.py.
 This is the shared secret between the coturn server and the django server.
 You will need to keep this in sync with the coturn db.